dhthwy/r/README.md

 That's unattractive.

+We're biologically wired for it to be unattractive.
+It's a danger warning sign.
+Survival depends on health.

 That's the reason I didn't expect much.

 Being sick and diseased doesn't suddenly make other like-kinded sick people attractive either.